renzol2/brain/docs/compressing-for-a-reason.md

     - 2.5:1 ratio
 - In normal compression, it's easy to A/B by using makeup gain and bypass
 - In parallel compression, toggling the parallel compressed track will always sound better since it's [[loudness|louder]]
-  - Find a way to group the parallel tracks together so that you can have the volume similar to the dry signal
+  - Find a way to group the parallel tracks together so that you can have the volume similar to the [[dry-wet-signal|dry signal]]

 ## Overall